denisidoro/katacoda-scenarios/navigators/intro.md

-In this tutorial, you will learn how to use my personal dotfiles
+In this tutorial, you will learn how to install my dotfiles and to run a command: a JSON navigator